tomsquest/tomsquest.github.io/_posts/2025-03-01-bigquery-streaming-typescript.md

 Go for the Arrow format if you need a columnar way of getting the data (think an array of array).

 Enjoy streaming as fast as you (or BigQuery) can! 🚀

+## Thanks

+Thanks to my colleague, [Jessé Peixoto](https://www.linkedin.com/in/jessepeixoto/) for help on this topic.